 Smartphones are ubiquitous in modern life globally and in the US.
 Almost all Americans have smartphones (85%), with US sales expected to exceed 74 billion dollars.
 But people don’t just own them, they (we) use them—a lot!

 Average monthly data use worldwide is expected to increase from 19GB in 2023 to 46GB in 2028 (55GB in North America), and increasing usage may drive consumer desire to find ideal service plans.

 AT&T, Verizon, and T-Mobile dominate most of the US wireless market share; however, several smaller providers have begun to offer comparable and lower-cost options (while using the major providers’ networks).

 Smartphone makers like Apple have famously spent a lot of effort crafting a world-class user experience for the physical phone, its interface, the charger, and even the box.
 But most people’s experience picking a plan starts online.
 As a result, they may have to navigate wireless websites to find service providers, interpret plans with mysterious fees, buy new phones, and pay bills.
 These experiences are far from world-class.

-To understand the wireless experience, we collected data on a variety of attitudes and intentions toward ten US-based wireless service providers that offer phones and phone plans:
+To understand the wireless experience, we used our MUiQ platform to collect data on a variety of attitudes and intentions toward ten US-based wireless service providers that offer phones and phone plans: